sourcegraph/scip-ruby/docs/scip-ruby/CLI.md

 ...
 ```

-Then pass the path to the JSON file:
+Pass the path to the JSON file:

 ```bash
 scip-ruby --gem-map-path path/to/cross-repo-metadata.json
 ```

-Paths are interpreted relative to the working directory
+Paths in the JSON file are interpreted relative to the working directory
 for the `scip-ruby` invocation.

-If information about the gem being indexed
+If information about the primary gem being indexed (i.e. the one corresponding to the project root)
 cannot be inferred from the filesystem, then you can supply
 the `--gem-metadata` argument as described earlier.